gytdau/website/_lists/books.md

 - **Whole Earth Catalog**
 - Quantum Computing Since Democritus
 - Tender Is the Night
-- Technics and Civilization
 - Age of Ambition
 - On Love and Barley: Haiku of Basho
 - **Tulsa**
-- The Pragmatic Programmer: From Journeyman to Master
 - **Tao Te Ching**
 - The Nude, a Study in Ideal Form
 - American Frugal Housewife